JeffCoster/merge/terms.md

 - to format a price in a particular way
 - to pre- or post-fix the source content, prior to insertion in the html
-- to cater for variations in behaviour, e.g. a source template mapped to an empty source collection
+- to cater for variations in behaviour, e.g. a section template mapped to an empty source collection

+There are Standard and Custom Functions.
+The Standard ones ship with Merger.
+Custom Functions can optionally be created, as required for your project.

+All extension functions have the same pattern of parameters.

 ### Function Registry
 This is used to register custom coded functions; so that they can be found by mapping configuration, using a declared name.
-All extension functions have the same pattern of parameters.